vercel/next.js/docs/guides/building-forms.md

 > To improve the experience here, as a response you can redirect the user to a page and thank them for submitting the form.

-## PART 5: Form Submission with JavaScript Enabled
+## Part 5: Form Submission with JavaScript Enabled

 Let's handle the form submission with JavaScript, which offers much more robust functionality.